TITLE 23: EDUCATION AND CULTURAL RESOURCES

 C) Characteristics of students, or characteristics of students with limited English proficiency specifically, in the special education area of assignment.

-4) A holder of a transitional bilingual certificate issued pursuant to 23 Ill.
+4) A holder of a valid educator license with stipulations endorsed for transitional bilingual educator issued pursuant to 23 Ill.
 Adm.
 Code 25.90 and endorsed for the language of assignment shall have completed two years of successful teaching experience and have completed coursework covering:

 A) Survey of children with all types of disabilities;